 Board Roles and Responsibilities

 The roles of the Chairman and Chief Executive Officer are separate with each having clearly defined duties and responsibilities.

 The Chairman provides leadership to the Board.
 He is responsible for chairing the Board meetings and for setting the agenda for the Board meetings (in consultation with the Chief Executive Officer) and ensuring that the Board has sufficient time to discuss issues on the agenda, especially those relating to strategy.
 The Chairman is also responsible for ensuring that the Directors receive all of the necessary information and reports.
 He is also responsible for ensuring the market and regulators are kept appraised in a timely manner of any material events and developments, and along with the Chief Executive Officer that the appropriate standards of corporate governance are effectively communicated and adhered to throughout the business.

 The Chief Executive Officer is responsible for leadership of the DX management and its employees on a day-to-day basis.
 In conjunction with the Operating Board, the Chief Executive Officer is responsible for the implementation of Board decisions.

 Audit & Risk Committee

 Jon Kempster is the Chairman of the Audit & Risk Committee, which has primary responsibility for monitoring the quality of internal controls, ensuring that the financial performance of DX is properly measured and reported on, and reviewing reports from DX's auditors relating to DX accounting and internal controls, in all cases having due regard to the interests of shareholders.
 The Audit & Risk Committee will meet at least four times a year.
-Mike Russell is the other member of the Audit & Risk Committee.
+Mike Russell and Alison O'Connor are the other members of the Audit & Risk Committee.